osm-fr/osm-polygons-generation/README.md

 * For every version of the relation:
  * Display shape of polygon using image
  * Basic stats (number of nodes, lenght)
- * Export to WKT, poly adn GeoJSON
+ * Export to WKT, poly and GeoJSON
 * More

 ## Live instances